Tony Boskovic

-Anton Boskovic (27 January 1933 – 16 June 2022) was an Australian soccer referee.
+Anton "Tony" Boskovic (27 January 1933 – 16 June 2022) was an Australian soccer referee.

 Career

 Born in Blato, Croatia, Yugoslavia, he emigrated to Australia from the former Yugoslavia in 1955.

 Boskovic is known for having refereed two matches in the FIFA World Cup, one in 1974 and one in 1982.
 He was inducted into the Football Federation Australia Hall of Fame in 1999.

 In 1982 Boskovic was invited by the Australian Government to join an independent migration review panel.

 Boskovic died on 16 June 2022, at the age of 89.